-3.1 million ounces of gold in JORC Mineral Resources in the Kalkaroo project, which is a large gold deposit in its own right.
+3.1 million ounces of gold in JORC Mineral Resources contained in the advanced Kalkaroo copper-gold project.

 Excellent logistics, being located in northeastern South Australia near Broken Hill with the Transcontinental railway and main highway nearby.

-- Project is well advanced with granted mining lease, completed PFS, land ownership,
+- Project is well advanced with granted mining lease, completed PFS, and land ownership.

 Copper, gold, cobalt JORC Mineral Resource inventory – 1.3 million tonnes of copper, 3.2 million ounces of gold and 43.4 thousand tonnes of cobalt.